trwaters/VegasTables/README.md

 # VegasTables
+Bicubic interpolator to interface with hydro codes.

-C++ code to perform bicubic interpolation (using GSL) on tabular data to accurately interface micropysics calculations with hydro codes.
+More specifically, this is C++ code to perform bicubic interpolation (using GSL) on tabular data to accurately add micropysical source terms to the equations of gas dynamics.
 It was specifically developed to utilize the tables [here](http://www.physics.unlv.edu/astro/xstartables.html).

 The code is self-contained in a .h file so that it can easily be called within a hydro code.
 For example, to interface with Athena++, create folder named 'user' in /src and place vegas_tables.h there, and then call it from any pgen using
 ```